franz-josef-kaiser/AssetBundle/README.md

 ## How To

-Example script loading using a method. `jquery` is added as dependency.
+Example script loading using a method.
+The file `filename` will get loaded (to the footer).
 Minified/Uglified scripts expected to have the `.min` extension.
 Expected to have the scripts in a folder structure like you know it from common node and similar projects: `assets/scripts/vendor/your-dependency/filename.ext`.